On the Topic of Business...

 How long does it take to make a 3D Pokemon card?

 Honestly, it varies depending on the amount of detail in the artwork of the original card.
-Usually, for a 3D card that takes 4 cards, I would take about an hour, more or less (from start to finish).
-It seems pretty fast, but I would put all of my focus into making these.
+Usually, for a 3D card that takes 4 cards, I take about an hour, more or less (from start to finish).
+It seems pretty fast, but I put all of my focus into making these.

 Where do you get all of your cards?